Early History (Claremont Ladies' College/Girls' High School):

 The library was located in the single story building here from 1962-1984.
 Major developments in the curriculum and the life of the School spurred an extensive building program which encompassed all corners of the campus.
 In 1990 the building was officially opened and comprised the offices for Curriculum, Enrolments and the Print Centre.
 A self-contained flat for the Senior Resident Mistress was included upstairs along with the staff room and an entrance to upstairs maths classrooms.
 In September 2003 the building was named in honour of former Principal Dr June Jones, who was Principal from 1980-1997.
 Today, Curriculum and the Print Centre reside downstairs and the School Flat and Staff Room upstairs with sweeping views across the river.

 Hope Nicholas House was purchased from Mr Sam LR Elliot, originally called Coedmarw, and was used as the Headmistress residence, boarding mistress residence, classrooms and boarders dining room in the 1930s.
-The renovation of Hope Nicholas House was the first stage in building the Chapel and was named in honour of a generous gift to the School by Old Scholar Gina Rinehart (’71) in honour of her mother Hope Nicholas (’32).
+The renovation of Hope Nicholas House was the first stage in building the Chapel was possible through enormous effort and a generous financial contribution from Old Scholar Gina Rinehart (’71) and was named in honour of her mother Hope Nicholas (’32).

 Photo: Hope Nicholas House in the 1950s.